-In Section 4 we show that it would be wrong to infer from the small net "balanced expenditure multiplier", which (we establish in Section 3) applies to Welsh general government expenditure being switched to HEIs, that HEIs have a negligible overall impact on their host region that is additional to the impact of public expenditure per se.
-We illustrate this through an IO-based attribution analysis, which highlights the fact that HEIs are emphatically not part of the public sector, with 56% of Welsh HEIs' funds coming from devolved public sources, but are in fact export-intensive.
-We show that of the "total impact" of HEIs on Welsh output that would be attributed to HEIs in a conventional analysis, only some 48% are in fact attributable to public funding per se.
+In Section 4 we show that it would be wrong to infer from the small net "balanced expenditure multiplier", which (we establish in Section 3) applies to general government expenditure in England being switched to HEIs, that HEIs have a negligible overall impact on their host region that is additional to the impact of public expenditure per se.
+We illustrate this through an IO-based attribution analysis, which highlights the fact that HEIs are emphatically not part of the public sector, with 43% of London HEIs' funds coming from public sources (significantly less than for Wales, 58% and Scotland, 54%), but are in fact export-intensive.
+We show that of the "total impact" of HEIs on English output that would be attributed to HEIs in a conventional analysis, only some 48% are in fact attributable to public funding per se.

 Section 5 presents brief conclusions.
-Overall, our results suggest that conventional impact studies do overestimate the impact of HEIs expenditures on their host region.
+Overall, our results suggest that conventional impact studies do overestimate the impact of HEIs' expenditures on their host region.
 However, our findings also demonstrate that the policy scepticism that treats the expenditure effects of HEIs as irrelevant neglects some important characteristics of these institutions, notably their export intensity.
-Although this analysis is illustrated in terms of the impact of Welsh HEIs, it is relevant to any impact analysis conducted in regions where budgets are devolved.4
+Although this analysis is illustrated in terms of the impact of London HEIs, it is, at least in principle, relevant to any impact analysis where there is interest in the opportunity cost of public funding.